CA4022/CSC1109-Data-Speed-and-Scale/docs/lab2/index.md

 docker run --rm --privileged --hostname lab2 -v lab2:/lab/ -v lab_cache:/var/lib/docker/overlay2/ -p 9870:9870 -p 10000:10000 -p 10002:10002 -it {{ page.meta.docker_image }}
 ```

+NOTE: If you look at the `docker-compose.yaml` for this lab, our usual HDFS cluster has an added
+`historyserver` node this time.
+This node serves to log statistics about MapReduce jobs, which hive
+uses to register newly deployed jobs, record their progress, and log the results of jobs.

 INFO: Adding a Hive server to our Hadoop cluster requires us to bootstrap a few directories in our
 HDFS and add some xml files to configure the hive nodes appropriately.
 This is not a difficult
 process but is important to be aware of!
 You can see how this is done by examining the changes to